 When designing our curriculum, we started by asking everyone in our community, the staff, governors, parents and children, "What do we want children to leave with from their time at our school?'
 We focused on specific attributes which fed into our vision statement.

 Preparing our children with skills for later life

 According to a report by former US Secretary of Education Richard Riley…

-"The top 10 in demand jobs in 2010 did not exist in 2004.
-We are currently preparing students for jobs that don’t yet exist using technologies that haven’t been invented, in order to solve problems we don’t even know are problems yet."
+"The top ten in demand jobs in 2010 did not exist in 2004.
+We are currently preparing students for jobs that don’t yet exist, using technologies that haven’t been invented, in order to solve problems that we don’t even know are problems yet."

-We knew that it was imperative that our Curriculum prepares pupils for the opportunities, responsibilities and experiences of later life and that with the fast changing world in which we live, that a focus on key skills was needed.
+Our Curriculum prepares pupils for the opportunities, responsibilities and experiences of later life and with the fast changing world in which we live, it has a focus on key skills.

-“When we talk about education in this country our first thoughts turn exclusively to exam results and academic achievement… if our education system focused on the 'soft skills', young people would leave school better equipped to face life and its challenges” (All Party Parliamentary Group April 2014)
+“When we talk about education in this country, our first thoughts turn exclusively to exam results and academic achievement… If our education system focused on the 'soft skills', young people would leave school better equipped to face life and its challenges” (All Party Parliamentary Group)

-Our research identified the following skills and attributes most highly desired by industry leaders:
+Research identifies the following skills and attributes that are most highly desired by industry leaders: